- By UHS

 Find my Path

 Looking for Nursing Programs in Manassas, Northern Virginia, or Maryland?
-Look no further — consider Ultimate Health School!
+Consider Ultimate Health Institute.

-If you are considering a career in healthcare and want to make a difference quickly, becoming a Practical Nurse (PN)—also known as a Licensed Vocational Nurse (LVN) in some states—could be the perfect path.
-Practical Nurses play a vital role in the healthcare system, providing compassionate, hands-on care to patients in various settings.
+If you are considering a career in healthcare and want to make a difference quickly, becoming a Practical Nurse could be the right path.
+Practical Nurses play an important role in healthcare by providing compassionate hands-on care to patients in different care settings.

 But what exactly does a Practical Nurse do?
-Let us explore the daily responsibilities, workplace environments, and how to start your journey.
+Let us look at the daily responsibilities, work environments, and how to start your journey.

 What Is a Practical Nurse?

-Practical Nurses are trained, licensed professionals who provide basic medical care under the supervision of Registered Nurses (RNs) and physicians.
-Often the first point of contact for patients, they are essential in delivering day-to-day care and ensuring comfort.
+Practical Nurses are trained licensed professionals who provide basic medical care under the supervision of Registered Nurses and physicians.
+They are often one of the first points of contact for patients and help support daily care and comfort.

-PNs focus on supporting patients’ physical and emotional well-being, monitoring health, and maintaining a caring environment.
+Practical Nurses focus on supporting patients’ physical and emotional well-being, monitoring health, and helping maintain a caring environment.

-A Day in the Life of a PN
+A Day in the Life of a Practical Nurse

-While responsibilities vary by workplace, common tasks include:
+Responsibilities can vary by workplace, but common tasks may include:

-- Administering Medications: Dispensing oral or injectable medications as prescribed.
+- Administering medications: Giving oral or injectable medications as prescribed.

-- Patient Hygiene & Comfort: Assisting with bathing, dressing, and mobility.
+- Patient hygiene and comfort: Assisting with bathing, dressing, and mobility.

-- Charting & Documentation: Recording patient status, medication administration, and observations.
+- Charting and documentation: Recording patient status, medication administration, and observations.

-- Communication: Acting as a liaison between patients and the healthcare team.
+- Communication: Helping connect patients with the healthcare team.

 Where Do Practical Nurses Work?

-PNs work in a wide range of healthcare settings, including:
+Practical Nurses work in many healthcare settings, including:

 - Hospitals